 Is your loved one going through their medications too quickly?
 Maybe they always have an excuse.
 The pharmacist shorted them on the quantity.
 The pills were accidentally washed down the drain.
-Their car was broken into, and the pills stolen.
+Their car was broken into, and the pills were stolen.
 The list of excuses goes on and on.
 Bottom line: If you notice that prescriptions are being filled too frequently, it’s time to look at things rationally.
-Also be sure to take control of your own medications by counting the pills and keeping extras in a locked drawer or safe.
+Also, be sure to take control of your own medications by counting the pills and keeping extras in a locked drawer or safe.

 Getting Head Starts

 If you notice that a close friend is always getting a head start before going out with friends, this may be a cause for concern.
 It’s common for alcoholics to start drinking before they go out with friends so that it looks like they’re drinking the same amount as everyone else.
 The trouble is that they’re actually way ahead.
 Alcoholics are also notorious for hiding empty bottles and cans or burying them at the bottom of the recycling bin.
 Anything to hide their behavior and look like a normal part of the crowd.

 It’s expensive to support a drug or alcohol habit, so it’s almost certain that you will notice your loved one having money problems.
 Impaired judgment can also lead to unnecessary purchases and spending.
 Be on the lookout for any type of suspicious money behavior, such as selling big stuff on eBay and Craigslist, borrowing credit cards from others without asking, or gambling.
 Another thing to watch for is missing stuff around the home.
 When addicts get desperate, they won’t hesitate to sell things for money.
 Missing jewelry, collectibles, or family heirlooms should all be accounted for.

 Tricks and Manipulation